-Changes in Severe Dementia
+Symptoms and Behaviors in Severe Dementia

-My mom is 93 years old and has pretty severe dementia.
+My mom is 96 years old and has pretty severe dementia.
 She still lives at home because we provide 24/7 care.
 If we put her in a nursing home I think she would go down pretty fast.
 Loud noises, too many people around, people that don't know her needs and habits, boredom, loneliness-all those things would drive her crazy.
-At this stage I think she'd be really hard to handle.
+At this stage I think she'd be really hard to handle in a nursing home.
 She's kind of stubborn and independent and I'm sure she'd wander, yell, swear, shout, hit, and cry.
 At home she doesn't do any of these things (well, a little now and then) but we work pretty hard to keep things quiet, warm, and steady for her.

-Family Caregiver, Fremont, CA
+Family Caregiver, Cumberland, Rhode Island

-People with severe dementia lose all memory of recent events although they may still remember events from long ago.
-They are easily confused and are unable to make decisions.
+People with severe dementia lose the ability to remember recent events although they may still remember events from long ago.
+They can be easily confused and indecisive.
 Speech, communication, and judgment are severely affected.
 They cannot think logically.
 Sleep disturbances are very common.